b2io/handbook/day-to-day.md

 ### We Expect

-- Your best effort to do what's best for you and the company
+- That you do the best you can
 - Openness, honesty, and empathy
 - Clear communication with the team
-- Conversations to be both understanding and constructive
+- Conversations that are both understanding and constructive

 ### We DON'T Expect

-- That you know everything on the first day, or ever for that matter
+- You to know everything on the first day, or ever
-- You to be working at your desk at all times
+- Being at your desk at all times
-- You to be working as many hours as possible
+- Working as many hours as possible
-- Your unquestioning agreement with the way things are
+- Unquestioning agreement with the way things are

 ## Time tracking

-We use [Harvest](https://b2io.harvestapp.com/) to track time, and there are [nice apps out there for it](http://lmgtfy.com/?q=harvest+apps) to help you track as you work.
+We use [Harvest](https://b2io.harvestapp.com/) to track time.

 In order for us to fullfil our obligations to clients and to best work with your team, we ask that you are present at predictable times.
-Our benchmark number is between 35 and 40 tracked hours, and we operate in good faith that we are doing the best we can for the company without burning out.
+Our benchmark number is 40 tracked hours, and we operate in good faith that we are doing the best we can for the company without burning out.
 However, if you are not meeting expectations for reliable time tracking or attendance, another teammate will reach out to you to ask if the issues impeding reliability are fixable.
 We don't expect you to be logged in from 9-5, but appropriate and reliable communication is paramount when working with a team and for clients.

 - Not sure what to track to?
 Ask!
 (Seriously.)
 - We round up or down to the nearest quarter hour to streamline our billing process
 - Everyone can see everyone's time.
-  - Don't panic, no one's stalking you (see code of conduct).
-Except maybe Tony.
+  - Don't panic, no one's stalking you [see code of conduct](./code-of-conduct.md).
   - Feel free to check out other people's time sheets if you're curious how they're tracking things.
 - Be honest in tracked time, even if it's short of 40 hours